PeppeL-G/bagawork/docs/src/routes/(default)/implementation/framework/+page.md

 ## Introduction
 The npm package `@bagawork/framework` contains the various framework classes, components and functions that is needed to run a BagaWork app.
-Checkout the [Documentation](/documentation) pages to learn how most of these works (that page only contains the documentation for the public things, the package also contains some things that are only used internally).
+Checkout the [Documentation](/documentation) pages to learn how most of these works.
+That page does mostly contain the documentation for the public things in the package, and this page contains the documentation for the rest.

 ## Quick start
+The easiest way to create a BagaWork app is by creating it in our :online-editor, and then to run it yourself you obtain the BagaCode for it, and then pass it as the first argument to `showAppInElement()` below (instead of the `createApp` function), but to show that you can create your own BagaWork app without our editor, the code below contains an example of that.

 1. `npm install @bagawork/framework`
 2.
 	```js